rmdobservations/tiny/README.md

   }
 }
 ```
-Notice that the **rmd1** is added automatically to the name.

-4. To check if this works, run at command line,
+5. To check if this works, run at command line,
 ```node index
  ```
-5. Should see output at console:  Somuchspace!
+6. Should see output at console:  Somuchspace!

 # Discussion